thsu1031/Coffee-Shops-with-Mongo-Express-and-Node/README.md

 - [ ] Fix 400 Bad Request Error for review page.
-- [ ] Display the number of reviews in location list page -[ ] Sort the coffee shops accoring to the corresponding reviews
+- [ ] Display the number of reviews in location list page.
+- [ ] Sort the coffee shops according to the corresponding ratings

 Please visit: http://serene-thicket-75508.herokuapp.com/